- Performance and fit

 A. Reputation

 The position of a partner higher education institution in international and national rankings offers an initial way into this question.
-It is important here to scrutinise the selection criteria and weightings applied, as these can cause considerable variation in ranking positions.
+It is important here to scrutinise the selection criteria and weightings applied, as these can cause considerable variation in the different ranking positions.
 Some rankings weight on marketing aspects heavily (Webometrics, for example) but say little about quality, although such aspects may make a difference to the partner’s regional reputation.
 Of greater importance in academic circles are the scope and frequency of an institution’s publishing activities and its fundraising for research.

 It is also possible to obtain information from higher education associations and funding institutions in partner countries about the higher education landscape and the reputations of higher education and research institutions in that host country.
-The ‘education partnerships and partner organisations’ and ‘relevant institutions’ chapters of the DAAD Education System analysis (BSA and BSAi) are particularly relevant sources of information about partner countries in this regard.
+The ‘education partnerships and partner organisations’ and ‘relevant institutions’ chapters of the DAAD Education System Analyses (BSA and BSAi) are particularly relevant sources of information about partner countries in this regard.
 The chapters cover major international education providers and their activities, key partner organisations of German institutions, potential partner institutions, responsible funding bodies and intermediaries, higher education associations and stakeholders.

 In many cases cooperation comes about through professional contacts between individuals.
 Information contained in bibliometric databases may be referred to in order to assess individual research profiles.
 Examples of these are the databases of peer-reviewed literature Web of Science, Scopus and Dimensions, where full access is available on a paid-for basis.
 The DFG’s GEPRIS database offers another relevant source of information on individual and institutional research profiles.